 - Upload a picture of your 3D model for the chosen category (Max 10 Mb).

-- Explain the function of your design in a supporting document - PDF format and include visuals.
+- Explain the function of your design in a supporting document - PDF format and include visuals and renderings.

 - Email your model (.stp OR .stl) and supporting document to firstname.lastname@example.org in a zipped file.